Saatwik-ss/SAiDL-Spring-Assignment_2025/Reinforcement Learning/README.md

 ### Independent Noise:

 - Initially started with implementing Independent noise as it appeared more easier to understand and get feel of.
-- Initial iterations were again bit random in terms of rewards and time taken to train and the hopper couldn't complete the jumps.
+- Initial iterations were again bit random in terms of rewards and time taken to train.
+Another persistant issue is that the hopper couldn't complete the jumps across the terrain with an acceptable rate.
 - Also started factorized noise part while doing this.
 - Introduces independent Gaussian noise into actor params.
 Unlike traditional action noise, it perturbs weights and biases directly. trainable noise parameters include sigma_weight, sigma_bias.